JaYeonLIm/Integrative-deep-learning-for-identifying-differentially-expressed-DE-biomarkers/README.md

 ## Arguments

 `DList` : a list.
-It consists of multiple datasets which have same dimension.
+It consists of multiple gene expression datasets.
+Each dataset contains same dimension.
 We use the function `PREDICTOR(DList)` to make the list to predictor of models.

-`y`:
+`y`: a matrix.
+It contains clinical data which consisits of 1 or 0 as the model aims at classification.